owncloud/ocis/extensions/storage/configuration.md

 -userprovider-endpoint |  $STORAGE_USERPROVIDER_ENDPOINT
 : endpoint to use for the userprovider.
 Default: `localhost:9144`.

+-groupprovider-endpoint |  $STORAGE_GROUPPROVIDER_ENDPOINT
+: endpoint to use for the groupprovider.
+Default: `localhost:9160`.

 -sharing-endpoint |  $STORAGE_SHARING_ENDPOINT
 : endpoint to use for the storage service.
 Default: `localhost:9150`.